Mitosis and Meiosis O Level: 5 Differences Every Student Must Know

 Why Meiosis Is Essential for Sexual Reproduction

 Without meiosis, sexual reproduction would double the chromosome number with every generation.
-Meiosis ensures that gametes carry only half the genetic information (haploid), so that when two gametes fuse at fertilisation, the normal diploid number is restored in the offspring.
-This is also connected to the topic of inheritance — understanding how alleles are separated and recombined during meiosis is fundamental to genetics.
-Our guide on cell biology O level covers the structure of chromosomes and DNA that underpins this topic.
+Meiosis ensures gametes carry only half the genetic information (haploid), so when two gametes fuse at fertilisation, the normal diploid number is restored in the offspring.
+This connects directly to inheritance — the random assortment of alleles during Meiosis I is why offspring inherit different combinations from each parent.
+Our guide on cell biology O level covers chromosome and DNA structure that underpins this topic.

 Common Mistakes in Mitosis and Meiosis O Level Exam Answers